-We are furnishing proxy materials to our stockholders primarily via the Internet.
-On or about May 6, 2020, we will mail our stockholders on the record date a Notice Regarding the Availability of Proxy Materials (the "Notice") containing instructions on how to access and review all of the important information contained in our proxy materials, including our Proxy Statement and our 2019 Annual Report to Stockholders.
-These materials are also available free of charge on the Internet at https://proxydocs.com/DRRX.The Notice also provides information on how stockholders may obtain paper copies of our proxy materials if they so choose.
+Under rules adopted by the SEC, we are furnishing proxy materials to our stockholders primarily via the internet, instead of mailing printed copies of those materials to each stockholder.
+On or about May 8, 2023, we will mail our stockholders on the record date a Notice Regarding the Availability of Proxy Materials (the "Notice") containing instructions on how to access and review all of the important information contained in our proxy materials, including our Proxy Statement and our 2022 Annual Report to Stockholders.
+These materials are also available free of charge on the internet at https://proxydocs.com/DRRX.
+The Notice also provides instructions on how to vote by telephone or through the internet and includes instructions on how stockholders may obtain paper copies of our proxy materials if they so choose.